User Manual

 Introduction

 Introducing Endless Paper; an all-new kind of app featuring infinite canvases!
-This lets you take handwritten notes, sketch diagrams, explore and grow ideas visually, brainstorm with your team, organize your thoughts spatially, and so much more…
+This lets you take handwritten notes, sketch diagrams, explore and grow ideas visually, brainstorm with your team, organize your thoughts spatially, and so much more… We really advise you to read the chapter about bookmarks to learn how to keep track of all your content and avoid losing any of your work!

 To use Endless Paper we recommend you to use an iPad and an Apple Pencil or a Logitech Crayon.